Pathway Tools version 28.0: Integrated Software for Pathway/Genome Informatics and Systems Biology: Visualization and Querying of PGDBs

-\blue{ {\bf Pathways:} All metabolic pathway visualizations are computed automatically using pathway-layout algorithms.
-Pathway Tools can draw metabolic pathways at multiple levels of detail, ranging from a skeletal view of a pathway that depicts the compounds only at the periphery of the pathway and at internal branch points, to a detailed view that shows full structures for every compound, and EC numbers, enzyme names, and gene names at every reaction step (see Supplementary Figure~6).
+{\bf Pathway Pages:} All metabolic pathway diagrams are computed automatically using pathway-layout algorithms.
+Pathway Tools can draw metabolic pathways at multiple levels of detail, ranging from a skeletal view of a pathway that depicts the compounds only at the periphery of the pathway and at internal branch points, to a detailed view that shows full structures for every compound, and EC numbers, enzyme names, and gene names associated each reaction.
+Depending on the graph structure of the pathway, it can be drawn using a linear layout (see \href{http://www.ai.sri.com/pkarp/pubs/pt20suppfigs4.pdf}{Supplemental Figure}~22 --- this pathway diagram is drawn at the detail level that includes chemical structures), tree layout (see \href{http://www.ai.sri.com/pkarp/pubs/pt20suppfigs4.pdf}{Supplemental Figure}~23), or circular layout (see \href{http://www.ai.sri.com/pkarp/pubs/pt20suppfigs4.pdf}{Supplemental Figure}~24 --- this diagram shows only the backbone metabolites of the pathway, and includes links to other related pathways).
+Pathway diagrams can also include cellular compartments (see \href{http://www.ai.sri.com/pkarp/pubs/pt20suppfigs4.pdf}{Supplemental Figure}~25).

+Pathway diagrams can also be shown at a detail level that includes the transcriptional, translational and substrate-level regulators for each step.
 The user can customize a pathway drawing to include desired elements only, and to include superimposed omics data using ``omics pop-ups'' (see Figure~\ref{fig:pathomics}).
-Support for display of signaling pathways (see Figure~\ref{fig:sigpath}) was added recently; signaling pathway layout is performed by the user. }
+Display of signaling pathways (see Figure~\ref{fig:sigpath}) is also supported; signaling pathway layout is performed by the pathway curator.

+\blue{The page summary tab includes the pathway diagram and a textual description, if available.
+Other tabs show how the pathway fits into the pathway ontology, how the genes of the pathway are organized into operons (for single-organism databases only), and a list of references for the pathway and all its enzymes and genes.}